MelanieBrg/melaniebrg.github.io/content/posts/introduction/index.en.md

 ---

-Welcome to the blog section of my portfolio website, where I present some of my work, projects, and experiments in:
+Welcome to the blog section of my portfolio website, where I present some of my work, [projects](https://melaniebrg.github.io/#projects), and experiments in:

+- Deep Leaning
-- Human-Computer Interface
+- AR/VR
 - Computer Graphics
 - Digital Content Protection